mvielkind/mfm-catchphrase-generator/README.md

  - `transcribe_recording` loads the raw podcast recording to S3 and then starts the transcription job with AWS Transcribe.
  - `process_transcript` performs post-transcription processing on the Transcribe output to identify speaker labels and append output to the main transcript.

-#### What I Learned.

-This was my first time using Transcribe so I learned a few things along the way.
-First, while Transcribe can be configured to identify multiple speakers, there is additional processing needed to map the speaker labels to the content of what that speaker said.
-The `assign_speakers` function is responsible for handling this.

-Next, the speaker labels provided by Transcribe are integers.
-There was the added task of identifying whether Karen or Georgia is speaking.
-In the `karen_or_georgia` function I map the Transcribe speaker label to the correct Murderino.
-The mapping is done by counting the number of times each speaker mentions Karen or Georgia.
-An assumption is made that a speaker will mention the other's name more often than their own.

-Finally, I recognized the Transcribe output wasn't perfect.
-I invested some time in trying to clean up a few areas where I noticed there were some errors.
-Especially around speaker transitions there would be parts of the transcription that overflowed into the next speaker's piece.
-Cleaning up these transcriptions is one area for future improvement to make the service better.

 ## Building a Text Generation Model with SageMaker.